qld-gov-au/pattern-library/README.md

 - **SWE 2** is a frontend framework used for www.qld.gov.au
 	- SWE 2 is **not supported** for new websites
-	- SWE 2 will be deprecated June 30, 2019
+	- SWE 2 will be no longer be supported after June 30, 2019

 - **SWE 3** is a rapid protoyping framework, built on bootstrap 3
 	- SWE 3 is used for all new websites